 Introduces the major themes in research in the biology of neoplastic change.
 Covers principle molecular mechanisms responsible for tumor initiation and progression, with a specific emphasis on intracellular signaling, DNA repair, cell cycle checkpoints, and loss of normal tissue homeostasis.
 The latest state of the art research in Cancer Biology will be presented by invited scientists, experts in their relevant field.
 The discussion meetings will concentrate on selected major papers in cancer biology and be presented and discussed by the students with help and guidance of the instructors.

-Offered SPR, 3.0 credits, Weeks 1-10, Will be offered in SPR 2024
+Offered SPR, 3.0 credits, Weeks 1-10, even years.
+Will be offered in SPR 2026

-PATH 511 – Topics in Experimental Pathology: The Biology of Aging
+PATH 511 – Topics in Experimental Pathology

 Students listen to invited speaker lectures on aging research and review and discuss related papers.
 Class sessions alternate between a lecture and a literature review.